 How TS PGECET Rank is Calculated

 TS PGECET uses direct raw-score ranking — no formulas, no percentile conversion, no session-wise adjustment.
-Here is exactly how your rank is determined:
+Here is exactly how TGCHE assigns your rank:

 - Ranking method: All students in a paper are sorted in descending order of raw marks.
 The highest scorer gets Rank 1 in that paper.

-- No normalisation: Each paper is a single-session exam.
-No shift-based score adjustment is needed or applied.
+- No normalisation: Each paper runs in a single session.
+No shift-based score adjustment is applied.

 - Category ranks: TGCHE assigns separate ranks for OC, BC-A, BC-B, BC-C, BC-D, BC-E, SC, ST, EWS, and PwD.
-All appear on your official rank card.
+All category ranks appear on your official rank card.

-Your rank is final the moment JNTUH verifies the answer key and computes total scores.
-Re-evaluation is not offered.
+Your rank is final once JNTUH verifies the answer key and computes totals.
+Re-evaluation is not offered for TS PGECET.
 Use the provisional answer key released after the exam to estimate your score, but rely only on the official rank card for your confirmed position.

 TS PGECET Marks vs Rank: Tie-Breaking Rules